Brisbane attracts Factual Producers Congress for 2018

-The bid for the prestigious conference was led by the Brisbane Convention Bureau, in partnership with Screen Queensland and the Queensland Government.
+The bid for the prestigious conference was led by Brisbane Business Events, in partnership with Screen Queensland and the Queensland Government.

 The event is expected to attract more than 600 industry professionals from major international broadcasters such as ABC, SBS Discovery Channel, Science Channel, National Geographic, PBS, Smithsonian Channel, ARTE, BBC, CBC, Channel 4, France Télévisions, MDR, NDR, NHK, PBS, Radio-Canada, Rai, SVT, YLE and ZDF.

 Brisbane Lord Mayor Graham Quirk said the Congress would coincide with the Asia Pacific Screen Awards (APSA), providing a platform for Australian and international delegates to forge new connections, artistic collaborations and valuable partnerships with filmmakers and nominees who are attending the gala ceremony.